Soccer-Touzghar nets late equaliser for Troyes to deny Marseille victory | Sports-Games

 Substitute Yoann Touzghar scored an 89th minute equaliser as struggling Troyes held second-placed Olympique de Marseille to a 1-1 draw in Ligue 1 on Sunday.
 Dimitri Payet netted a first-half penalty for the visitors after Mama Balde fouled Matteo Guendouzi.

-The goal came after Monaco's Brazilian midfielder Jean Lucas received a second yellow card minutes earlier.
+The home side thought they had equalised on 86 minutes after a blunder from Lille goalkeeper Leo Jardim, but Lucas Paqueta was adjudged to have fouled the gloveman before putting the ball in the net.
 Lens inflicted a fifth successive defeat on Angers and moved up to sixth in the table with their 2-1 away success.

 They also came from behind to win as two goals in three minutes turned the game on its head after Angelo Fulgini had put struggling Angers in front, who then lost Mohamed-Ali Cho to a red card.
 The visitors profited from their numerical advantage and an own goal from Batista Mendy brought Lens level.
 Shortly afterwards they grabbed a winner via Jonathan Clauss.

-Bordeaux were held to a 1-1 draw at Clermont despite taking the lead through Josuha Guilavogui, his first for the club since joining from Wolfsburg on loan in January, but Elbasan Rashani equalised for the home side.
+Bordeaux were held to a 1-1 draw at Clermont despite taking the lead through Josuha Guilavogui, but Elbasan Rashani equalised for the home side.
 Lorient did their survival hopes the world of good with a 1-0 victory at 10-man Brest thanks to a winner by Mali striker Ibrahima Kone.

 Vincent Pajot received a late red card for Metz as they played to a 0-0 home draw with Nantes.